 In this demonstration, the incident response was fairly easy to execute because the attacker did not gain root access or drop additional malware.
 We investigated the alert, collected data and logs to inform our response, and remediated the security incident with Jamf Protect and Jamf Pro.

-You can watch Jaron Bradley do this in real-time and greater-depth by signing-up for JNUC 2020 to access on-demand recordings of all our sessions.
+You can watch Jaron Bradley do this in real-time and greater-depth in the on demand JNUC session.
 We also have resources for you to learn more about Mac and security incident response like our Guide to Successful macOS Security Incident Response white paper.

 But if you're ready to harness the power of Jamf, request a free trial today.